M is for More

 that's Ted Levine in the middle!

 Melville, Herman.
 I have read some of Moby Dick!
 I gave up around the middle.
-However, I admire the book and use the chapter "The Whiteness of the Whale" in my folklore class (after which, I say, "Aren't you glad I don't make you read the whole thing?")
+However, I admire the book and used the chapter "The Whiteness of the Whale" in my folklore class (after which, I said, "Aren't you glad I don't make you read the whole thing?")

 Meyer, Stephanie.
 I read a chapter of the first Twilight book.
 Bella bored me, so I gave up.
 Having said that, I have nothing against Meyer or the series.
 I love to see writers make money!